JackDanna/Fallen/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 After Burrowbard and Ulfric have departed on the road, the young mudblood tinker Killroy will find the players and in a stuttered voice inform them that he was able to get done sooner than expected.
 He gives the party the lockbox key and number, before wishing them safe travels.

 Contained within the puzzle box is an runesmithed blue crystalline key which both Burrowbard and the Black Spider needs to get past the creature that guards the Forge of Runes.
 The puzzle box acts as a mcguffin and give the Black Spider a reason to harass the party.
-If any player wants to open the box, let a single player make a CL 3 General Knowledge check whenever they take a long rest as it takes lots of time to solve.
+If any player wants to open the box, let a single player make a CL 3 Logic check whenever they take a long rest as it takes lots of time to solve.
 Or they could decide to break it open very easily.

 At the end of session 0 and the prologue, describe the following scene.